memphis-iis/mofacts/README.md

-MoFaCTS is a Meteor.js driven, responsive implementation of the FaCT Sysystem designed for use by mobile participants.
+MoFaCTS is a Meteor.js driven, responsive implementation of the FaCT System designed for use by mobile participants.